 All these people come to see the Old City center with its wonderful buildings, to visit the museums and to experience how life is in one of the most liberal and international cultures in the world.

-The country’s gateway to the world is the Amsterdam airport Schiphol, located 9 kilometers southwest of Amsterdam, transited by more than 70 million passengers in 2019.
+The country’s gateway to the world is the Amsterdam airport Schiphol, located 9 kilometers southwest of city center, transited by more than 70 million passengers in 2019.

-I am sure this article helps you locate better Amsterdam on the world’s map and now you know how to plan your trip to maximize your time spent abroad and visit as many attractions as possible
+I am sure this article will help you locate The Venice of the North better on the world’s map and now you know how to plan your trip to maximize your time spent abroad and visit as many attractions as possible

 - trip interruption -up to $5.000